XternA/income-generator/README.md

 igm web start --auto
 ```

-Open http://localhost:4747 in the browser to see the dashboard, configure, deploy and manage.
+Open http://localhost:4747 (or LAN IP) in the browser to see the dashboard, configure, deploy and manage.

 ## Supported Applications 📋